casprice/motor-control/README.md

     make

 to compile the files into an executable.
-This program takes in an integer argument, representing the number of the motor you wish to control.
+This program takes in an integer argument, representing the number of the motor you wish to control, and two doubles representing the P and D values in PID.
 For example:

-    ./Driver 2
+    ./testPID 3 0.5 0

 will control motor #2.